RicardoTaipe/events-ui-responsive-design/README.md

-I have create a responsive design using:
+I have created a responsive design using:
 - Flexbox
 - Media queries
 - Pure css